opencog/learn/run-config/README.md

 they are needed to run the processing.

 * `0-pipeline.sh` -- Master configuration file, contains parameters
   that are generic to the entire pipeline.
+Set the environment variable
+  $MASTER_CONFIG_FILE to the location of this file.

 * `1-dict-conf.scm` -- This contains the configurable parameters for
    generating a random artificial ("fake") grammar.
 Edit this file as desired (or copy it and edit it...).
 Once the parameters are configured as desired, the grammar can be generated as
 ```
-   $ ../1-gen-dict/gen-dict.scm 1-dict-conf.scm
+   $ /run/1-gen-dict/gen-dict.scm 1-dict-conf.scm
 ```

 * `1-corpus-conf.sh` -- This contains paramaters that control the size